floratos-lab/hipc-dashboard-pipeline/data/README.md

 * multi-valued "subject" fields other than "response_component" (genes or vaccines) are split into as many columns as needed to represent each entry in single-valued fashion.
-For example, a spreadsheet target_pathogen field containing three pathogens would be split into three separate columns on the same row, "target_pathogen_1", "target_pathogen_2" and "target_pathogen_3".
-This currently applies to the fields "exposure_material" and "target_pathogen".
+For example, a spreadsheet target_pathogen field containing three pathogens would be split into three separate columns on the same row, "target_pathogen_taxonid_1", "target_pathogen_taxonid_2" and "target_pathogen_taxonid_3".
+This currently applies to the fields "tissue_type_term_id", "exposure_material_id" and "target_pathogen_taxonid".
-* "response_component" fields are split into a new row for each entry.
+* "response_component" and "comparison" fields are split into a new row for each entry.
 For example, a signature with 100 genes will be expanded to 100 rows, each with 1 gene symbol in the response_component column.
 All other columns will be the same for each row.
 (This aspect of the Dashboard design allows in principle additional unique supporting evidence